 All you need to make this Christmas sweet is milk, sugar, butter, vanilla essence, ground walnuts, and cocoa powder or cacao powder.

-How to make the East Indian Walnut Fudge?
+How to make Walnut Fudge?

 Start by grinding the walnuts to a powder and setting aside.
 A paste of the walnuts is okay to use too.